parse-community/node-apn/doc/provider.markdown

  - `connectionRetryLimit` {Number} The maximum number of connection failures that will be tolerated before `apn.Provider` will "give up".
 [See below.](#connection-retry-limit) (Defaults to: 3)

- - `timeout` {Number} The timeout in milliseconds for a given HTTP/2 request before the `apn.Client` will assume the server is dead and forcefully reconnect.
+ - `timeout` {Number} The timeout in milliseconds for a given HTTP/2 connection.
+If a request is sent out and no successful response has been received for *any* request within this timeout, the `apn.Client` will assume the connection to the server is dead and forcefully reconnect.
 (Defaults to: 10000)

 #### Provider Certificates vs. Authentication Tokens